 - Sipping Wine After A Performance.
 Do you sip a glass of wine at the end of a performance at the restaurant or nightclub where you work?
 Stop!
 Alcohol is very high in empty calories!
 Take a bottle of water to work with you.
 Drink the equivalent of a glass of water before you start your show.
 When it's over, drink the equivalent of 2-3 glasses of additional water as soon as you walk into the dressing room.
 Then change your clothes.
 By the time you emerge, you should feel less craving for that wine.
 If you find yourself still wanting to sit at the bar and drink something, try substituting sparkling water instead of wine.

 Beyond that, I'll leave the advice on eating & drinking to your favorite health care provider or weight loss advisor.
 But don't just pay your money into the program and assume that will magically help you lose weight - follow their instructions!

 Weight loss programs don't work if you simply pay money and attend meetings.
 Your wallet gets lighter, but your body doesn't.
-You need to follow their instructions regarding food intake and exercise.
+You need to follow their instructions regarding food and exercise.

 Do You Really Need to Lose Weight?